Code Optimization for Framer Website Performance

 • Perform A/B testing when rolling out new features to compare performance differences.

-By incorporating structured version control and performance testing, you can prevent unnecessary code bloat and maintain long-term speed optimisation for your Framer website.
+By incorporating structured version control and performance testing, you can prevent unnecessary code bloat and maintain long-term speed optimization for your Framer website.

 Written By